Choosing What To Sow In March is Easy With This List. Check It Out, Choose Your Favourites & Sow Your March Fruit & Vegetables Choices

 Parsnip need a long season but are best direct-sown in situ.
 If you put them in modules there is a very strong chance the roots will twist around the inside of the module and never grow straight once planted.

-For pods, mangetout of peas shoots sow now and every few weeks.
+For pods, mangetout or peas shoots, sow now and every few weeks.
 The careful planners will have had peas all winter for shoots and may even have an overwintered crop coming into flower before long.
 Peas are tougher than most people think.
+They stand a frost and even snow.

 I’ve been sowing radish all winter but March is also a good time to sow them.
 Sow every few weeks to get a succession of crops.

-I start Rocket in modules but you can direct drill (sow) if you wish.
+I start Rocket in modules for transplanting, but you can direct drill (sow) if you wish.

 There’s still time to sow shallots outside or in modules.
 Multi-seeded “Figaro” shallots did me very well in recent years.
 Figaro are a banana shallot and I like them as they are easy to prepare in the kitchen.
 It’s as well to remember we have to prepare and eat what we grow.